libcy/ayu-adaptive/README.md

-A modification of [vscode-ayu](https://github.com/teabyii/vscode-ayu) with Atom One, Adapta and macOS mojave color palette.
+A modification of [vscode-ayu](https://github.com/teabyii/vscode-ayu) with Atom One, Adapta GTK and macOS Mojave color palette.

 ## Install